mi-lee/stat545-data-analysis-r/R-Shiny/README.md

 ## Reflections

-* The hardest was getting my bearings in understanding the terminology for Shiny; however, I got the hang of it faster than anticipated once I started creating my own features.

-* What I didn't anticipate: Shiny is slow, and on my (very old) laptop, running and deploying the app took a lot of time - enough time for tea and coffee runs...
+* Shiny is slow, and on my (very old) laptop, running and deploying the app took a lot of time - enough time for tea and coffee runs...

-* Shiny's strengths: You can make a web application so easily, and without knowledge of Javascript!
-I am really thrilled with this module in particular as I have a lot of ideas for future probjects.

-* I got stuck on the multiple country selection, and was able to figure it out thanks to [Omar's](https://github.com/STAT545-UBC/zz_omar_alomeir-coursework/blob/master/Homework11/Shiny-apps/Gapminder-app/ui.R) well-documented code.
-Thank you Omar!
+* It's great that I can create a web app without knowledge of Javascript, but apps on Shiny can be clunky.
+Honestly looking forward to learning JS so I can make nicer ones.

 ### Unsolved issues